learnscripture/learnscripture.net/docs/ftl_primer.rst

 In some cases, a message that in English needs to use a selector can be written correctly without a selector in another language - and the other way around.
 It is up to you as the translator to decide if you need to use this.
+If you don’t need a selector, you may be able to simplify the message compared to the English version.

 The same feature can also be used for other kind of variants e.g. some statements might need different variants depending on the gender of the person